SYMTUZA® Is the First STR Proven in a Phase 3 Clinical Trial of Patients Rapidly Starting on Treatment1

 In this rapid-initiation trial, treatment began before resistance test results were available.1

-Primary endpoint: Proportion of patients with VL<50 copies/mL at 48 weeks (ITT/FDA Snapshot)1
+- Proportion of patients with VL<50 copies/mL at 48 weeks (ITT, FDA Snapshot)

-Secondary endpoint: Proportion of patients with VL<50 copies/mL at 48 weeks (observed analysis)1
+- Proportion of patients with VL<50 copies/mL or <200 copies/mL at 48 weeks (Observed Analysis)

 Prior to or when initiating SYMTUZA®, patients should undergo testing for HBV and renal function.
 Appropriate labs, including liver testing, hepatitis serology, and HIV genotypic resistance testing should be conducted and patients monitored during treatment as clinically appropriate.1